Estimate Time7 min

-If the market's jitteriness of the past few weeks has got you second-guessing your investing strategy, you're not alone.
+If this year’s market volatility has got you second-guessing your investing strategy, you're not alone.

-No one wants to see their portfolio decline in value.
-After the recent volatility, many investors may be wondering if they ought to change up their portfolios or even sell out of stocks, in an attempt to head off any further declines.
+It’s hard to feel certain about your investments when the economy feels so uncertain and when the market’s drop of almost 20% earlier this year is still fresh on investors’ minds.
+With no shortage of worrying news headlines, many investors may be wondering if they ought to change up their portfolios or even sell out of stocks in an attempt to head off any further volatility.

-But history shows that those might be the wrong mistakes to worry about.
+But history shows that getting or staying out of the market has often led to weaker returns for investors.
 In fact, some investors may be so worried about what they can't control—like whether the market will go up or down in the next year—that they overlook the things they can control, like managing taxes on their investments and avoiding emotional decision-making.

 Read on for 7 top mistakes that investors are making now, and how to avoid them yourself.